amazingProj/FindCommand/README.md

 ./search $PWD -type d -size 100 cd
 ```

-# a max depth and a size
+# find by a max depth and a size

 ```